Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Introduction_To_Dapps/Introduction_To_Dapps_Slides.md

 ## Summary

-- Dapps (generall) need to know metadata of a chain to communicate with it
+- Dapps (generally) need to know metadata of a chain to communicate with it
 <!-- .element: class="fragment" -->
 - Chain-level info: block::{events, extrinsics}, genesisHash, transactionVersion, etc, can be queried
 <!-- .element: class="fragment" -->